sakthiiv/sakthiiv.github.io/content/project/configurators/index.md

 **Key Responsibilities:**

-- Took ownership for the implementation and execution of various product configurators by closely working with the client leaders.
+- Took ownership for the implementation and execution of various product configurators by closely working with the stakeholders.
 - Involved in the configurator's design discussion for enhancements and changes.
 - Made a significant contribution by leading a team of three members to ensure the successful delivery of configurators during the holiday season.
 - Guided the team for the efficient configuration model design across the suite of configurators.